ns-ctru/age-gap/README.md

 #### Survival

 At the time of writing the primary outcome, five year survival, was not available.
 In order to establish a workflow the data from the *Study Completion and Discontinuation* Case Report Form was used, specifically the fields `study_completion_dt`, `disc_death_dt`, `disc_rsn`, `death_cause_1`, `death_cause_2` and `death_cause_3` (refer to the [database specification for descriptions](https://docs.google.com/spreadsheets/d/1mi2BsSIDHnslnxtbm1tCUdvt-uJ883iEHO0QOt0wig8/edit#gid=0)).
-The code for merging this with the main data can be found under `lib/data-raw/import.R` on lines 1625-1634 where a `[left_join()](https://www.rdocumentation.org/packages/dplyr/versions/0.7.3/topics/join)` is done to the data frame that results from the preceeding `[full_join()](https://www.rdocumentation.org/packages/dplyr/versions/0.7.3/topics/join)`.
-Its quite possible that the survival data will come from a new file derived externally to Prospect.
+The code for merging this with the main data can be found under `lib/data-raw/import.R` on lines 1625-1634 where a [`left_join()`](https://www.rdocumentation.org/packages/dplyr/versions/0.7.3/topics/join) is done to the data frame that results from the preceeding [`full_join()`](https://www.rdocumentation.org/packages/dplyr/versions/0.7.3/topics/join).
+Its quite likely that the survival data will come from a new file derived externally to Prospect.
 In this case you will have to write code to read in the file (likely in CSV format), tidy it up and then replace the afforementioned lines with code to bind the key variables with the previous files based on the variables `individual_id` and `site`.

 ### Software